franciskershaw/slice-of-pie/README.md

 * Quantity buttons, the default being 1 with the option to increase or decrease quantity accordingly.
 * Add to basket or wish list buttons.
 * Dimmed and disabled buttons if the product is unavailable.
+* Description, and information if the materials of the table are sustainably sourced or not.

 6. **Bag and wishlist sidebars across each page, containing:**
-* Bag items can be increased or decreased in quantity, or removed entirely.
+* Basket items which can be increased or decreased in quantity, or removed entirely.
-* Items in wish list can be added directly to the basket, or removed.
+* Items in the wish list can be added directly to the basket, or removed.
-* Checkout option directly from the bag, or a message saying 'Your bag is empty' if there is nothing in there.
+* Checkout option directly from the basket, or a message saying 'Your bag is empty' if there is nothing in there.

 7. **Checkout page, containing:**
-* A summary of what is about to be ordered, with the ability to edit or remove these products from checkout at this late stage.
+* A summary of what is about to be ordered.
 * Form with personal details and delivery details, which can be saved by the user if they want to and are logged in.

 8. **Product management page for administrators only, containing:**